damek/GPT3rror/README.md

 GPT3rror.raise_error(openai_api_key=openai_api_key, openai_model="text-davinci-002")
 ```

-Now all your cells will send their errors to GPT3.
+That's it!
+Now all cells in the notebook will send their errors to GPT3.

-See the notebook for a quick demo.